 Easily save & invest in the background of life.
 Invest your spare change, save for retirement, spend smarter, earn more, and grow your knowledge.

 This is generally a very small percentage that varies slightly between retailers, but if you use it for every grocery shop, it really adds up over the course of a year.

 It’s possible to earn up to 40% cashback with some retailers, but the most common percentage is 5-10% – which is still very respectable.
 You can also earn an extra $25 every time you make a referral.

-You’ll get a respectable $10 for signing up to the service, but there’s one catch: you need to make $25 of qualifying purchases first.
+You’ll get a respectable $10 for signing up for the service, but there’s one catch: you need to make $25 of qualifying purchases first.

 10. Drive Others

-You might be surprised at just how easy it is to get started as a driver on the virtual economy.
+You might be surprised at just how easy it is to get started as a driver in the virtual economy.

 Uber: With Uber, it can take just 60 days as long as your car meets the requirements.
 The average Uber driver earns around $19-21 an hour, and you’ll be issued a special debit card that allows you to cash out your earnings straight away with no clearance period.

 And there are competitors being launched every day.

 Lyft: Lyft recently introduced a program whereby they guarantee $1,000 to everyone who becomes a driver within a certain time frame – even if you don’t meet this minimum, they’ll make up the difference for you.
 This is certainly a strong incentive to choose Lyft over its competitors – but it’s reported that its drivers earn less than those on Uber.